 Digital Maturity Model (DMM) & Transformation

 Experience supports the use of a Digital Maturity Model (DMM) methodology to assess an organization’s technology capabilities and create a holistic 360° view, assessment, and drive forward plans of digital maturity across the different business units / functional business areas.
-The DMM is used to understand how digitally mature an organization is today, and to help build a roadmap for the future of improved maturity.
+The DMM is used to understand how digitally mature an organization is today and help build a roadmap for improved maturity.

-A maturity model, in its generic state, is a set of structured levels that describe how well the behaviors, practices, and processes of an organization can reliably and sustainably produce required outcomes.
+In its generic state, a maturity model is a set of structured levels that describe how well the behaviors, practices, and processes of an organization can reliably and sustainably produce required outcomes.

 Successful use of a DMM requires a high level of initial and continual intensity from the management team and employee population as supported by the appropriate strategic technology decision-making and associated investments.
 Organizational digital maturity covers two crucial corporate intensity elements, as viewed through a digital lens, as described below.

 Many technology professionals have used or are familiar with the Capability Maturity Model (CMM), employed initially as an analysis tool for software maturity.
-The Model’s goal is to support the improvement of software development processes and also used with other procedures.
+The Model’s goal is to support software development processes and use with other procedures.
 The CMM consists of 5 (five) stages of maturity that pertain to an organization’s software processes, from the initial level of ad hoc and unstructured activity to optimized.
-The Model fulfills two vital capabilities for many businesses: it allows them to assess their current level of software development maturity and identify the desired level that they needed to attain.
+The Model fulfills two vital capabilities for many businesses: it allows them to assess their current software development level and identify the desired level that they needed to attain.

 The DMM is similar to the CMM approach and structure.
 The DMM level to which a company needs to be mature in each area is dependent on the critical decisions underpinning the unique business strategy, business model, and Operating Model.
-Shown below is an illustration of five (5) stages of a generic DMM that rely on the six (6) essential strategic dimensions, including Culture, Products, Governance, Infrastructure, Resources, and Customers to ascertain the level of an organization’s digital maturity.
+Shown below illustrates five (5) stages of a generic DMM that rely on the six (6) essential strategic dimensions, including Culture, Products, Governance, Infrastructure, Resources, and Customers, to ascertain an organization’s level’s digital maturity.

 The summary descriptions of the DMM levels follows in the table below.